Exploro RaceMax Frame

 DIRECT-MOUNT FRONT BRAKE: Standard forks require a flip-flop adaptor to set the correct brake rotor size.
 Our direct-mount pre-sets the caliper for 160mm rotors without any extra pieces.

 INTEGRATED FENDER MOUNTS: Invisible until you need them.
-Custom fenders coming soon.
+Perfect for our custom fenders.

 SELF-ALIGNING WEDGE CLAMP: Self-adjusting bolt angle for higher clamping forces with lower torque.